glitterspin/farm_events/README.md

 This is a starter template for [Learn Next.js](https://nextjs.org/learn).
-I appear to have double-nested my commits, so I'm trying to decide whether to roll them back or do what I can in the new messy structure.
+I appear to have double-nested my folder structure on my laptop, so I'm trying to decide whether to roll them back or do what I can in the new messy structure, or fix the structure and force commit, or some other thing.